-Students recently planted an assortment of new greenery on the rooftop on building A of Texas A&M’s Langford Architecture Center, part of an ongoing research project to learn what plants will thrive on green roofs and green walls in Texas’ often hostile climate.
+Cooler weather will soon greet the assortment of greenery atop building A of Texas A&M’s Langford Architecture Center as Bruce Dvorak, assistant professor of landscape architecture, continues a research project to learn what plants will thrive on green roofs and green walls in Texas’ often hostile climate.

 Green roofs and green walls promise many benefits, including lowering a building’s energy use, cleansing stormwater and improving air quality as well as providing aesthetic benefits and higher property values.

-Since the project began in 2012, Bruce Dvorak, assistant professor of landscape architecture, said he has identified more than a dozen module-planted species that have done well on the Langford roof.
+Since the project began in 2012, Dvorak said he has identified more than a dozen module-planted species that have done well on the Langford roof.

 However, finding plants that will thrive in a green wall setting has been more of a challenge; none of the plants in the green wall portion of the project survived the cold 2013-14 winter.